omnivore-app/docs.omnivore/docs/using/search.md

 For example:

-- `language:italian` displays only articles in Italian
+- `language:italian`: Displays only articles in Italian

 ## Sorting